Vets-Who-Code/Prework/modules/javascript-basics.md

 greet("Alice");
 ```

+### Conditionals
-* Conditionals: Conditionals are used to make decisions in your code based on certain conditions.
-You can use if, else if, and else statements to control the flow of your program.
-For example:
+Conditionals are used to make decisions in your code based on certain conditions.
+You can use `if`, `else if`, and `else` statements to control the flow of your program.
+Example:

 ```javascript
 let score = 85;